rm-hull/calendar/README.md

 ![image](./doc/on-this-day.webp)

-The yearly calendar can printed, and should format nicely on A4 in portrait or landscape mode:
+The yearly calendar can be printed, and should format nicely on A4 in portrait or landscape mode:

 ![image](./doc/print-layout.webp)